Johnson South Reef skirmish: Background

 The Spratly Islands are a group of over 100 small islands, reefs and atolls located in the South China Sea.
 They are the subject of a territorial dispute between Brunei, China, Malaysia, the Philippines, Taiwan, and Vietnam.
 At the time of the incident, both China and Vietnam claimed ownership of the entire island group.

 The Intergovernmental Oceanographic Commission (IOC) is a UNESCO body which coordinates international study in the field of oceanography.
 Scientists at the 14th congress of the IOC agreed that China would establish five observation posts for a worldwide ocean survey, the Global Sea Level Observing System (GLOSS), including one in the Spratly Islands.
 The IOC officially commissioned China to build the observation post in March 1987.
 China's delegate to the meeting spoke highly of GLOSS, but complained that a table in the agreement listed Taiwan as a country.
 The scientists working on GLOSS were unaware that China claims that Taiwan is not a separate country; nor did they know about the territorial disputes over the Spratly Islands.
 The IOC agreement stated that China would install tide gauges on its coasts in the East China Sea, and on the 'Nansha Islands' (China's name for the Spratly Islands) in the South China Sea.
 The scientists were also unaware that Taiwan already occupied one of the Spratly Islands, while China did not occupy any (despite its territorial claims).
 After performing surveys and patrols of the region, in April 1987 China selected Fiery Cross Reef as their preferred location for the observation post, because the unoccupied reef was large enough to install the required equipment and remote from other occupied islands.

 Johnson South Reef, part of the Union Banks sunken atoll, is located 150 km east of Fiery Cross Reef.
-Johnson South Reef is close to Sin Cowe Island (also in the Union Banks) which was occupied by Vietnam, and within the 200-nautical-mile Economic Exclusion Zone of the Philippines – a high profile and highly disputed area.
+Johnson South Reef is close to Sin Cowe Island (also in the Union Banks) which was occupied by Vietnam, and within the 200-nautical-mile Exclusion Economic Zone of the Philippines – a high profile and highly disputed area.
 In January and February 1988, Vietnamese forces began establishing a military presence on additional reefs, including Collins Reef and Lansdowne Reef in the Union Banks, to monitor the Chinese activity around Fiery Cross Reef.
 This led to a series of confrontations.